 - Fog cloud spray pattern

-While is bear spray is made by the Ruger company, it shoots capsaicin and not 9mm bullets that the company is famous for.
+This bear spray is made by the SABRE company, it shoots capsaicin at the highest strength allowed.
 The stats are impressive though and you’ll find this bear spray effective against any kind of mammal!

-Best For: Long spray time in a smaller bottle – just don’t forget to pick up a good holster!
+Best For: Long spray time in a smaller bottle.

 - 4 holster colors to choose from